Information for AuthorsAUDIENCE AND SCOPE

 10. Figure legends – if appropriate, in a list following the references.
 (Figures must be uploaded additionally as individual graphic files.
 Do not embed figures).

-11. References as endnotes in Vancouver style (see above style).
+11. References as endnotes in Chicago style (see above style).

 1. Figures - File designation ‘colour or b+w image’

 GUIDELINES ON SPECIFIC PAPERS

 Due to space restrictions, submissions must adhere to our strict word limits.
 Longer submissions may be considered on their merits.
 Explain in your cover letter why it may be necessary.